bkase/slides/beyond-type-safety-swift/notes.md

 * Combine chunk work example with multithreading
 * The diamond operation can be really heavy so it's advantageous, to make it easy to picture I'm going to use this example of averaging.

+* Why making composable APIs increases goodness... (simplicity and complexity)
+* How about what this looks like in the real world...
+* Try replacing cancelling with caching
+* Confused about a magma at first -- make this better.
+Make it less of a joke
+* Too many trains of thought
+* Make the 3 threads clearer (parallel -> distributed)
+* Forgot the terms -- everytime it's introduced show the full expansion
+* Mention TCP vs UDP

 Abstract Motivation for this operator:

 Optimal API design.